mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 Kaplan-Meier estimator on `spell`, with the shaded area giving the 95% confidence interval.
-Note the sharp decline until around the 7x2 = 14 week mark, after which the rate of decline in 'survival' appear to diminishe a bit." %}
+Note the sharp decline until around the 7x2 = 14 week mark, after which the rate of decline in 'survival' appear to diminish a bit." %}

 {% marginfigure 'fig9' 'assets/unemp/kaplan_meier_mv.png' "**Figure 9**:
 Kaplan-Meier estimator on `stratified` by `ui`, with shaded area giving the